philc/book-notes/business/it doesnt have to be crazy at work - jason fried.md

 ## I'll get back to you whenever

 * Basecamp has a culture of eventual response.
-Don't check and reply to email for long stretches of time, to favor your primary job over communication.
+Don't check and reply to email for long stretches of time, so that you always favor your primary job over communication.

 ## FOMO?
 JOMO!

-* "Fuck that.
-People should be missing out!
+* "People should be missing out!
 Most people should miss out on most things most of the time.
 That's we try to encourage at Basecamp JOMO -- the joy of missing out."
 * "It's JOMO that lets you turn off the firehose of information and chatter and interruptions to actually get the right shit done."
 * It's a fool's errand to think you can know everything that's going on at the company.